 Bouncy Ball is a side scroller written for the Radio Shack Color Computer.
 The Color Computer is an 8-bit machine from the 1980s.
 Written in C and 6809 Assembly language.

 SSObjects is a networking library written in C++ and Java.
-Originally a C++ library written back in 2001, I have recently started updating it to include Java and WebSockets.
+Originally written in C++ back in 2001, I have recently started updating it again.
+Written in C++ and Java.